 Visiting Erawan Museum

 If you haven’t pre-purchased your tickets, you must buy it at the venue at the ticket counter on the left side.
 In case, you are a foreign national, you will need your passport.

-If you have already purchased your tickets or a part of the group, you will need to get to another counter on the right behind the coffee shop.
+If you have already purchased your tickets or are a part of the group, you will need to get to another counter on the right behind the coffee shop.
 There you get a receipt of your online ticket that will allow you to enter.
-You can also log-in to the audio guide using the QR code at the counter (bring-in your earpiece).
+You can also log in to the audio guide using the QR code at the counter (bring in your earpiece).
 Audio guides are available in Thai, English, Chinese, Korean, and Russian.

 Your destination is a large pink building with a humongous three-headed elephant on top.

 The museum is divided into three parts.
 The three floors (Ground, First, and Second) depict the Underworld, the Human World, and the Heavens correspondingly.
 The Underworld and the Human world are inside the Atrium.